KensoDev/go-solr-proxy/README.md

 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/KensoDev/go-solr-proxy?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

-This project is using [Readme Driven Development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html).

-None of the features described here is fully/partialy working, once it is, the README will reflect it.
-If you have contributions or feedbacks please feel welcome to do so.

 ## Why?

+We at [Gogobot](http://www.gogobot.com) are working heavily with SOLR and we had some really painful use cases with it that we wanted to solve.

-### Load Balancing
+### 1. Load Balancing

 ![Solr Load Balancing](http://aviioblog.s3.amazonaws.com/solr-load-balancing.png)